Christopher Isherwood

 Interviewed by DJ Bartel

 Christopher Isherwood (1904-1986) was the author of The Berlin Stories, a pair of autobiographical novellas, Mr. Norris Changes Train and Goodbye to Berlin, later adapted by John Van Druten into I Am a Camera, the National Critics Circle’s Best American Play of 1952, starring Julie Harris as Sally Bowles, and a film of the same name and the same Julie Harris, by Harry Cornelius, then transmogrified by Joe Masteroff into the Broadway musical Cabaret, and splashed onto the big screen by Bob Fosse as the film starring Liza Minnelli and Michael York.
 If you think you’ve know The Berlin Stories by having seen Cabaret, then you haven’t read The Berlin Stories.
-Isherwood revisited his time in Wiemar Republic Germany in his memoir Christopher and His Kind.
+Isherwood revisited his time in Weimar Republic Germany in his memoir Christopher and His Kind.
 He wrote nearly fifty books, including A Single Man, a novel about a middle-aged English professor in L.A. grieving the death of his partner; and Journey to a War, a travel book about the Sino-Japanese War in prose & verse which Isherwood wrote with W.H.
 Auden, with whom he came to the U.S. from England in 1939.
 Upon arriving in Los Angeles, Isherwood became a Hindu, and as such wrote extensively for Vedanta and the West, the official publication of the Vedanta Society of Southern California and served as managing editor and on the editorial advisory board, working with the writings of Aldous Huxley, Alan Watts, J. Krishnamurti, and many others.

 The interview was conducted by DJ Bartel July 9, 1979, at Isherwood’s home in Santa Monica, in anticipation of the author’s seventy-fifth birthday, August 26.

 First, there is that voice, unhurried but nervous nonetheless, answering the davenport door bell, “I’m coming,” as if to add, “don’t go.”
 A moment later Isherwood appears below on the walkway.
 He looks older, even from the back of his head, which is cropped closely, almost no hair on the sides.
 When the door opens I look upon the strained smile of a century.
-Too portentous, perhaps, but there he is: Isherwood of Bohemian London, Isherwood of libertine Wiemar Germany, of Swami Ramakrishna, of Auden, Britten & Huxley.
+Too portentous, perhaps, but there he is: Isherwood of Bohemian London, Isherwood of libertine Weimar, of Swami Ramakrishna, of Auden, Britten & Huxley.
 The student who scribbled limericks on exams to get kicked out of Cambridge was also the sin-reveler who between drunken episodes translated the Bhagavad Gita.
-Now, with the rest of them gone, even his guru Prabvanvananda, Isherwood remains on the edge of a canyon, with a view of the Pacific, standing among a small and dwindling handful of acknowledged masters from before and after the Third Reich.
+Now, with the rest of them gone, even his guru Prabhavananda, Isherwood remains on the edge of a canyon, with a view of the Pacific, standing among a small and dwindling handful of acknowledged masters from before and after the Third Reich.
 His name is in the phone book.
 He’s amazingly busy for a man his age, and evidently has patience to sit for an interview with some kid journalist.

 To hear part of this interview with Isherwood, click on arrow.